LIS-S 500 Methods for the Information Professions

 - Determine accessibility needs for digital resources.

-- Address issues in access, organization, promotion, copyright, and censorship.
+- Analyze issues in access, organization, promotion, copyright, and censorship.

 - Communicate evaluation results effectively in oral, textual, graphic, and numeric formats.